Motion-Law-Characteristics/Coefficients

 SINE-CONSTANT-COSINE ACCELERATION (SCCA) with CONSTANT VELOCITY

-Edit the Segment Parameters (in the Segment Editor) of the Sine-Constant-Cosine Acceleration (SCCA) Motion-Law to give many of the popular motion laws for industrial cams.
+Edit the Segment Parameters (with the Segment Editor) of the Sine-Constant-Cosine Acceleration (SCCA) Motion-Law to give many of the popular motion laws for industrial cams.

 Motion-Law Name